MawOfTheVoid/Pylette/README.md

 Just double-click the pylette.exe.

 ### Linux
 Find the pylette file and double-click it.
+If this doesnt work you have to give the pylette file executable permission.
+You can do this with `chmod +x /path/to/pylette`.
 ### MacOs
 I don't have a Mac; if there is enough demand I may look into options to make an executable.